zdu-strong/transparent-republic/README.md

 Each Community Supervisor represents a defined community, it needs to receive likes from citizens in order to increase its voting weight.<br/>

-Each Community Supervisor may support only one National Supervisory Council member and one Governance Region Supervisory Council member, thereby increasing those members’ voting weights.
-However, each Community Supervisor may vote to recall multiple members of both councils.<br/>
+Each Community Supervisor may support only one National Supervisory Council member and one Governance Region Supervisory Council member, thereby increasing those members’ voting weights.<br/>

 Hold only two powers:<br/>

 ✅ The power to elect the National Supervisory Council and the Governance Region Supervisory Council.<br/>

-✅ The power to revoke any member of the National Supervisory Council or the Governance Region Supervisory Council, when the impeachment rate reaches >= 51%.<br/>
+✅ The power to re-elect the National Supervisory Council and the Governance Region Supervisory Council.<br/>

 ## 🔷 3.
 National Supervisory Council<br/>